CTA-K12/UserBundle/Resources/doc/using_filters.md

 #### Step 2: Update your User class

-Add the group section to the existing manyToMany section of your ORM file.
+Add the filter section to the existing manyToMany section of your ORM file.

 ``` yaml
 # src/Acme/UserBundle/Resources/config/doctrine/User.orm.yml